publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch55/m__us_usc_t16_s3503.md

             (C) the Federal Emergency Management Agency; and

-        (3) revise the maps referred to in subsection (a) of this section to reflect each boundary modification under subsection (c) of this section and each addition of real property to the System under subsection (d) or (e) of this section, after publishing in the Federal Register a notice of any such proposed revision.
+        (3) revise the maps referred to in subsection (a) to reflect each boundary modification under subsection (c) and each addition of real property to the System under subsection (d) or (e), after publishing in the Federal Register a notice of any such proposed revision.

     (g) __Guidelines for certain recommendations and determinations__